lthms/soap.coffee-lthms/site/posts/MonadTransformers.md

 easy concept and it can be hard to understand.
 This article is not an attempt to do so, but rather a postmortem review of one situation where I found them extremely useful.
-If you think you have understood how they work, but don’t see the point yet, you might find here a beginning of answer.
+If you think you have understood how they work, but don’t see the point yet, you might find here a beginning of the answer.

 Recently, I ran into a very good example of why Monad Transformers worth it[^doubts].
 I have been working on a project called ogma for a couple years now.
 In a nutshell, I want to build “a tool” to visualize in time and space a storytelling.
-We are not here just yet, but in the meantime I have wrote a software called `celtchar` to build a novel from a list of files.
-One of its newest feature is the choice of language, and by extension, the typographic rules.
+We are not here just yet, but, in the meantime, I have written a software called `celtchar` to build a novel from a list of files.
+One of its newest features is the choice of language, and by extension, the typographic rules.
 This information is read from a configuration file very early in the program flow.
 Unfortunately, its use comes much later, after several function calls.